BLHeli Firmware for Multicopters

 - Next, I flipped it over and looked at the back to solder on the red (C2CK) and black (Gnd) wires.

 - Then I soldered the ends of these wires onto a 3pin male or female header for whatever best suits you.
 For example, if i’d you used the servo connector flashing rig, i’d probably want to use a female connector as you have the male on the opposite side of the cable from the female pins mounted on the ESC like I did.
 That’s it for the mods!
 Now on to software.

-Click on the ESC firmware link above, click download as zip, extract it, go into SiLabs\Hex Files then find your ESC hex file.
+Click on the ESC firmware link above, click download as zip on the right side of the page, extract it, go into SiLabs\Hex Files then find your ESC hex file.
 You need the hex file that fits your ESC and has MULTI in the name, for ex: TURNIGY_PLUSH_18A_MULTI_REV6_0.HEX.
 Then install the programming utility.
 Now a flashed ESC is a few clicks away!

 - Download the SiLabs Flashing utility and install it.